-Isometric exercises that improve muscle stability once joint mobility has increased.
+Isometric exercises improve muscle stability once joint mobility has increased.

 - Follow reactive neuromuscular training to improve posture and movement patterning.

-- Overcome the effects of ‘bad breathing’ to enhance corrective exercise application while reducing muscle tension.
+- Overcome bad breathing habits to enhance corrective exercise application while reducing muscle tension.

 - Order and complete the DWMA Sports Level One Course.